shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 # Getting started
-* Documentation for app setup and resolution of common issues
+* App setup documentation and resolution of common issues

-## cs-app-wrapper
+## HTML App Wrapper
-* All apps that use the cs-ui-components library need to be wrapped in the class `.cs-app-wrapper` as shown here.
+* All apps that use the cs-ui-components library need to make use of the HTML wrapper with the `.cs-app-wrapper` class as shown here.
 The wrapper provides default styles and allows us to only target our own components.

 ```html
 <div id="root">